activecm/rita-legacy/Readme.md

 #### Obtaining Data (Generating Bro Logs):
   * **Option 1**: Generate PCAPs outside of Bro
     * Generate PCAP files with a packet sniffer ([tcpdump](http://www.tcpdump.org/), [wireshark](https://www.wireshark.org/), etc.)
-    * Merge your PCAP files into one PCAP
+    * (Optional) Merge multiple PCAP files into one PCAP file
       * `mergecap -w outFile.pcap inFile1.pcap inFile2.pcap`
     * Generate bro logs from the PCAP files
       * `bro -r pcap_to_log.pcap`
   * **Option 2**: Install Bro and let it monitor an interface directly [[instructions](https://www.bro.org/sphinx/quickstart/)]
       * You may wish to [compile Bro from source](https://www.bro.org/sphinx/install/install.html) for performance reasons
+      * The automated installer for RITA installs pre-compiled Bro binaries

 #### Importing Data Into RITA
+  * After installing, `rita` should be in your `PATH`
   * **Option 1**: Import directly from the terminal (one time import)
-    * `rita import -i path/to/yout/bro_logs/ -d dataset_name`
+    * `rita import -i path/to/your/bro_logs/ -d dataset_name`
   * **Option 2**: Set up the Bro configuration in config.yaml for repeated imports
     * Set `LogPath` to the `path/to/your/bro_logs`
-    * Set `DBPrefix` to an identifier common to your sets of logs
+    * Set `DBPrefix` to an identifier common to your set of logs
     * Set up the `DirectoryMap`
       * Logs found in folders which match the substring on the left are imported into  the dataset on the right